fsouza/lettuce_hudson_fabric/README.rst

 You can install all this stuff with only a simple command: ::

-  $ [sudo] pip install fabric pycrypto django nose nosedjango lettuce
+  $ [sudo] pip install fabric pycrypto django nose nosedjango lettuce should-dsl

 That will work only if you use PIP.
 If you don't use PIP (or setuptools), then you will need to install everything manually.
 So, good luck :)